 - Whisk together the dry ingredients in a medium bowl.

 - In a separate large bowl, mash the banana.
-Then, add the wet ingredients including the shredded zucchini.
+Then, whisk in the wet ingredients and fold in the shredded zucchini.

 - Add the dry ingredients to the bowl with the wet ingredients for easier mixing.
 Then, stir until just combined.
 Do not overmix!
 Your muffins will become tough and rubbery if you do.